 The Life Care segment deals in health care related products such as eyeglass lenses and contact lenses, as well as medical related products such as intraocular lenses and medical endoscopes.
-The Information Technology segment handles electronics related products used for the production of semiconductors, liquid crystals and hard disk drives (HDDs), and imaging related products such as digital camera lenses.
-The Other Businesses segment offers mainly information system services.
+The Information Technology segment handles electronics related products used for the production of semiconductors, flat-panel displays (FPDs) and hard disk drives (HDDs), and imaging related products such as digital camera lenses.
+The Other Businesses segment offers mainly speech synthesis software and information system services.